 that minimize Heisenberg uncertainty principle, $\sigma_{x}^{2}(t) \sigma_{p}^{2}(t) = \hbar^{2}/4$ , as expected from a coherent state.

 Figure \ref{fig:ResonantDriving} shows the evolution of the ground state under resonant driving, $\omega_{d} = \omega$.
-We show the evolution of the probability to find the oscillator in the position $x$, Fig. \ref{fig:ResonantDriving}(a), the expectation values of position and momentum from analytic calculations,
+We show the evolution of the probability to find the oscillator in the position $x$, Fig. \ref{fig:ResonantDriving}(a); numerical values are shown in shades of green while the analytic expectation value for the position is shown in a solid blue line with thinner lines for its standard deviation.
+The expectation values of position and momentum from analytic calculations,

-solid blue and red lines, and numeric simulations, blue and red squares in that order, with its respective variances, Fig. \ref{fig:ResonantDriving}(b), and the uncertainty principle from analytic and numerical results, solid black line and squares in that order, Fig. \ref{fig:ResonantDriving}(c).
+are shown in solid blue and red lines, while numerical simulations are shown in blue and red squares, in that order, with its respective variances as shaded regions for analytic and whiskers for numeric values in Fig. \ref{fig:ResonantDriving}(b).
+We show the uncertainty principle from analytic and numerical results in solid black line and squares, in that order, in Fig. \ref{fig:ResonantDriving}(c).

-Figure \ref{fig:OffResonantDriving} shows the evolution of the ground state under far off-resonance driving, $\omega_{d} = \omega / 2$.
-Again, we show the evolution of the probability to find the oscillator in the position $x$, Fig. \ref{fig:OffResonantDriving}(a), the expectation values of position and momentum from analytic and numeric calculations, Fig. \ref{fig:OffResonantDriving}(b), and the uncertainty principle, Fig. \ref{fig:OffResonantDriving}(c).
+Figure \ref{fig:OffResonantDriving} shows the evolution of the ground state under far off-resonance driving, $\omega_{d} = \omega / 2$, following the same color coding.
+We show the evolution of the probability to find the oscillator in the position $x$, Fig. \ref{fig:OffResonantDriving}(a), the expectation values of position and momentum from analytic and numeric calculations, Fig. \ref{fig:OffResonantDriving}(b), and the uncertainty principle, Fig. \ref{fig:OffResonantDriving}(c).

 For the sake of curiosity, we compare the results from our exact solution to the driven quantum harmonic oscillator and the one using the rotating wave approximation (RWA) in Fig. \ref{fig:ExactvsRWA}.
 We show our analytic results for the driven QHO without the RWA as box and whisker points and the expectation value of position (momentum) in solid green (orange) lines and its variance in shadow green (orange) under the RWA.
 Driving the position of the QHO under resonance conditions, Fig. \ref{fig:ExactvsRWA}(a) produce no relative error for the expected value of the position but an error in the expected value of the momentum appears soon after the initial time.
 Resonant driving of the momentum produces a similar behavior, the expectation value of the momentum will show no relative error between exact and RWA values.
 Off-resonant driving, Fig. \ref{fig:ExactvsRWA}(b), shows relative error for both expected values of position and momentum for driving in the position or momentum.